-In particular, the Exchange proposes to amend Rule 11.2 to state that the Exchange may determine not to designate for trading any security admitted to unlisted trading privileges on the Exchange if that security falls below certain consolidated average daily volume requirements, as further described below.
-Rule 11.2 currently states that any class of securities listed or admitted to unlisted trading privileges on the Exchange pursuant to Chapter XIV of the Exchange's rules shall be eligible to become designated for trading on the Exchange.
+In particular, the Exchange proposes to amend Rule 11.2 to state that the Exchange may determine not to designate for trading any security admitted to unlisted trading privileges on the Exchange unless that security satisfies certain average daily volume requirements, as further described below.
+Rule 11.2 currently states that any class of securities listed or admitted to unlisted trading privileges on the Exchange pursuant to Chapter XIV of the Exchange's rules3 shall be eligible to become designated accordance with Section 12(f) of the Exchange Act.

+Chapter XIV of the Exchange's rules discusses the securities eligible to be designated for trading on the Exchange.
+Exchange Rule 14.1, in particular, states that the Exchange may extend unlisted trading privileges to any Equity Security (as defined in the Rule) that is listed on another national securities exchange or with respect to which unlisted trading privileges may otherwise be extended in for trading on the Exchange.
 The Rule further states that all securities designated for trading are eligible for odd-lot, round-lot and mixed-lot executions, unless otherwise indicated by the Exchange or limited pursuant to Exchange rules.
 The Exchange proposes to include these existing provisions of Rule 11.2 within subparagraph (a) of the proposed rule in order to separately propose additional provisions under subparagraphs (b), (c), and (d).